Category Archives: Northern California Coast

 Once off the hill, you roll under Hwy 101 and T into North State Street just north of central Ukiah.
 Here there is nothing but some commercial/ industrial activity, and here I abandon you to look for a way home.

 Shortening the ride: You can turn around any time.
 The first logical turn-around spot is at the first summit—round trip distance 8 miles but it’s a demanding 8 miles.
-It’s a very nice descent, with great pavement, good sight lines, and gentle turns that don’t require much braking.
+It’s a splendid, class-A descent, with great pavement, good sight lines, and gentle turns that don’t require much braking.
 East from the summit it rolls for about 5 miles, so you can continue on without a major climbing penalty and turn around at the “Next 2 miles, 10% (down)” sign—round trip 17 miles.
 Beyond that point, you’ve got a rough and tough 2-mile climb coming back, so continuing is an investment.

 Adding miles: Obviously the simplest extension is to turn around and ride back the way you came, which of course doubles the distance and almost exactly doubles the climbing effort.
 The two major climbs you encounter heading west are both daunting.
 If you don’t like out-and-backs and are willing to put in a very long day, you can loop the route, and it’s almost all great stuff: from our end point, go south, through Ukiah proper to Boonville-Ukiah Road, take BUR, go R onto Hwy 128, ride 128 to Flynn Creek Rd. and take Flynn Creek Rd. back to Comptche—80 miles, 8340 ft gain (so it’s easier than the out-and-back route, since it’s a little more climbing spread over a lot more miles).
 All these legs except for the few miles through Ukiah proper are discussed in other Bestrides posts (you can search for them) and are top-quality miles.